tonitech/vpn/intl.en-US/User Guide/Configure IPsec-VPN connections/Configure local gateways/Configure an IPsec-VPN connection through a Next-Generation Firewall (NGFW) device (Cisco).md

 To load customer gateway configurations to the NGFW device from Cisco, follow these steps:

 1. Log on to the CLI of the NGFW device.
-2. Configure the first-stage IKE algorithm.
+2. Configure the phase one IKE algorithm.

     ```
     crypto ikev2 proposal daemon